 This discussion describes the Corporation's compensation program for each person who acted as President and Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and the three most highly-compensated executive officers (or three most highly-compensated individuals acting in a similar capacity), other than the CEO and the CFO, whose total compensation was more than \$150,000 in the Corporation's last fiscal year (each a "Named Executive Officer" or "NEO" and collectively the "Named Executive Officers" or "NEOs").
 This section addresses the Corporation's philosophy and objectives and provides a review of the process that the CCGC follows in deciding how to compensate the NEOs.
-This section also provides discussion and analysis of the CCGC's specific decisions about the compensation of the NEOs for the fiscal year ended March 31, 2018.
-The Corporation had six NEOs during the fiscal year ended March 31, 2018, namely Claude Mc Master, President and Chief Executive Officer, Jean-François Lacroix, current Chief Financial Officer, Luc Audet, former Chief Financial Officer, Philippe Roy, Chief Business Development Officer, Sébastien Mailhot, Chief Operating Officer and Robert Desautels, Senior Vice President, Technology, Strategy and Operations.
+This section also provides discussion and analysis of the CCGC's specific decisions about the compensation of the NEOs for the fiscal year ended March 31, 2019.
+The Corporation had six (6) NEOs during the fiscal year ended March 31, 2019, namely Claude Mc Master, President and Chief Executive Officer, Jean-François Lacroix, Chief Financial Officer, Sébastien Mailhot, Chief Operating Officer, Philippe Roy, Chief Business Development Officer, Robert Desautels, Chief Technology Officer, and Yannick Gemme, Vice President, Sales.